Terms and conditions of the sale of services by CY4OR LEGAL Limited (CYFOR)

-9.2.
-Except as provided in Condition 9.1, the Supplier will be under no liability to the Customer whatsoever (whether in contract, tort (including negligence), breach of statutory duty, restriction or otherwise), for any of the following losses or damages whether direct, indirect or consequential:
+9.2 Except as provided in Condition 9.1, the Supplier will be under no liability to the Customer and the Customer will be under no liability to the Supplier whatsoever (whether in contract, tort (including negligence), breach of statutory duty, restriction or otherwise), for any of the following losses or damages whether direct, indirect or consequential:

 (a) pure economic loss;

 (f) loss caused due to use by the Supplier of Exhibits;